Converting from an RPM-based Linux distribution to RHEL

 Ensure you have access to RHEL packages through one of the following methods:

 - Red Hat Content Delivery Network (CDN) through Red Hat Subscription Manager (RHSM).
 You must have a Red Hat account and an appropriate RHEL subscription to access RHSM.
-Note that the OS will be converted to the latest minor version of RHEL for the appropriate major version.
+Note that the OS will be converted to the corresponding minor version of RHEL per Table 1.1.

 Red Hat Satellite in a version that has Full or Maintenance support.
 For more information, see Red Hat Satellite Product Life Cycle.Note